mohimenulislam/Linux-Command-Line/Linux Filesystem/Linux Filesystem.md

 #### Relative Path
 Relative path is defined as path related to the present working directory(pwd).
 Suppose I am located in /var/log and I want to change directory to /var/log/kernel.
 I can use relative path concept to change directory to kernel

+- Does not begin with a slash (‘/’).
+- Dependent on the current directory.
+- Utilizes shortcuts like ‘.’ (current directory) and ‘..’ (parent directory) to navigate the filesystem

 ### File Maintenance Commands